Inspecting the Benchmark Cache¶

 Sample output¶

-Below is an excerpt from a real run inspecting the sparse_conv_forward namespace.
+Below is an excerpt from inspecting the AB_gather_scatter namespace.
 Times are in milliseconds; lower is better.

 Loading benchmark cache...